truenas/middleware/docs/userguide/index.rst

 +------------------+----------------+----------------------------------------------------------------------------------------+

 To configure the pool, drag the slider to select the desired number of disks.
 The ZFS Volume Manager will automatically select the optimal configuration and the resulting storage capacity, which takes swap into account, will be displayed.
 If you wish to change the layout or the number of disks, use the mouse to drag the slider to the desired volume layout.
 The drop-down menu showing the optimal configuration can also be clicked to change the configuration, though the GUI will turn red if the selected configuration is not recommended.

-**NOTE:**
-for performance and capacity reasons, this screen will not allow you to create a volume from disks of differing sizes.
-While it is not recommended, it is possible to create a volume in this situation by using the “Manual setup” button and following the instructions in
-`Manual Volume Creation <#1.6.3.4.2.Manual Volume Creation|outline>`_
+**NOTE:** for performance and capacity reasons, this screen will not allow you to create a volume from disks of differing sizes.
+While it is not recommended, it is possible to create a volume in this situation by using the “Manual setup” button and following the instructions in `Manual Volume Creation <#1.6.3.4.2.Manual Volume Creation|outline>`_ .
-.

 ZFS Volume Manager will allow you to save save a non-optimal configuration.
 It will still work, but will perform less efficiently than an optimal configuration.
 However, the GUI will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.
 Click the tool tip icon to access a link to this documentation.

-The Add Volume button warns that
-**creating a volume will destroys any existing data on the selected ** **disk(s)**
+The Add Volume button warns that **creating a volume will destroys any existing data on the selected disk(s)**.
-.
 In other words, creating a new volume reformats the selected disks.
 If your intent is to not overwrite the data on an existing volume, see if the volume format is supported by the
 `auto-import <#1.6.3.1.Auto Importing Volumes|outline>`_
 or
 `import <#1.6.3.2.Importing Volumes|outline>`_
 actions.
-If so, perform the supported action instead
+If so, perform the supported action instead.
-.
 If the current storage format is not supported, you will need to backup the data to an external media, format the disks, then restore the data to the new volume.

 The ZFS Volume Manager will automatically select the optimal layout for the new pool, depending upon the number of disks selected.
-The following formats are supported:
+The following formats are

-*   **Stripe:**
+supported:

-    requires at least one disk
+*   **Stripe:** requires at least one disk

-*   **Mirror:**
-    requires at least two disks
+*   **Mirror:** requires at least two disks

-*   **RAIDZ1:**
-    requires at least three disks
+*   **RAIDZ1:** requires at least three disks

-*   **RAIDZ2:**
-    requires at least four disks
+*   **RAIDZ2:** requires at least four disks

-*   **RAIDZ3:**
-    requires at least five disks
+*   **RAIDZ3:** requires at least five disks

-*   **log device:**
-    add a dedicated log device (slog)
+*   **log device:** add a dedicated log device (slog)

-*   **cache device:**
-    add a dedicated cache device
+*   **cache device:** add a dedicated cache device

 If you have more than five disks and are using ZFS, consider the number of disks to use for best performance and scalability.
-An overview of the various RAID levels and recommended disk group sizes can be found in the
-`RAID Overview <#1.1.4.6.RAID Overview|outline>`_
+An overview of the various RAID levels and recommended disk group sizes can be found in the `RAID Overview <#1.1.4.6.RAID Overview|outline>`_ section.
-section.
 More information about log and cache devices can be found in the `ZFS Overview <#1.1.4.7.ZFS Overview|outline>`_ section.

 Depending upon the size and number of disks, the type of controller, and whether or not encryption is selected, creating the volume may take some time.
 Once the volume is created, the screen will refresh and the new volume will be listed under Storage → Volumes.

 Encryption
 """"""""""

 Beginning with 8.3.1, FreeNAS® supports
 `GELI <http://www.freebsd.org/cgi/man.cgi?query=geli>`_
 full disk encryption when creating ZFS volumes.
-It is important to understand the following when considering whether or not encryption is right for your FreeNAS® system:
+It is important to understand the following when considering whether or not encryption is right for your

-*   This is
-    **not**
+FreeNAS® system:

-    the encryption method used by Oracle ZFSv30.
+*   This is **not** the encryption method used by Oracle ZFSv30.
 That version of ZFS has not been open sourced and is the property of Oracle.

-*   This is full disk encryption and
+*   This is full disk encryption and **not** per-filesystem encryption.
-    **not**
-    ** **
-    per-filesystem encryption.
 The underlying drives are first encrypted, then the pool is created on top of the encrypted devices.

 *   This type of encryption is primarily targeted at users who store sensitive data and want to retain the ability to remove disks from the pool without having to first wipe the disk's contents.

 *   This design is only suitable for safe disposal of disks independent of the encryption key.
 As long as the key and the disks are intact, the system is vulnerable to being decrypted.
 The key should be protected by a strong passphrase and any backups of the key should be securely stored.